JeremyLikness/docker-we-rise/README.md

 ### Fifth Step: Go Small

+There are two ways to "go small."
+The first, if you are running version 17.05 or later, is to use the multi-stage build.
+Run:

+`docker build -t we-rise-svc -f Dockerfile.multi .`

+If you have an older version of Docker, you can build locally.
 This step requires [installing Go](https://golang.org/dl/).
 There is a provided script in `03-Hello-Small-Go-Small` that will build the Go binary, then use the Dockerfile to create a small image by using the [scratch](https://hub.docker.com/_/scratch/) image which is empty, then adding the Go binary.
 You can see after running the script from a bash shell (if you are on Windows you can use the one that comes with [git](https://git-scm.com/downloads)) like this: `./gobuild.sh`

-That it does the same thing, only check out the size of the new service:
+After either approach, you can check out the size of the new service:

 `docker ps | grep "we-rise-svc"`